nexmo-community/sendinblue-use-case/README.md

 > **STATUS** - Work in progress - converting to use POSTs and refactoring to use async/await.

+## Before you start

+> **NOTE:** It is assumed you have both a Nexmo account and a Sendinblue account, and associated API keys and secrets.

 ## Overview

 This code allows you to demonstrate a two way chat use case using the Client SDK and Sendinblue.
 The base scenario is as follows: